 Affia Pollok, Educator and Volunteer Coordinator

-Affia Pollok grew up in Richmond, and graduated from VCU in 2011 with a BS in urban planning.
-Currently owns and operates Myers St. Gallery in Scott’s Addition.
+Affia Pollok grew up in Richmond, and graduated from VCU in 2011 with a BS in Urban Planning.
+Affia currently owns and operates Myers St. Gallery in Scott’s Addition.
 Affia is integrated in the art community, and is experienced in art restoration.
 Affia has been involved with Code VA since August 2017.
 In addition to contributing by teaching through Eureka Workshop, Affia is also responsible for volunteer coordination.
 She enjoys traveling, cycling and yoga in her free time.

 CJ Carnahan, Coordinator of Special Programs

-Cj Carnahan was raised in Northern Virginia and has lived in Richmond City for five years.
+CJ Carnahan was raised in Northern Virginia and has lived in Richmond City for five years.
 He graduated from VCUarts’ Art Education Department in 2017.
-He helps create and maintain Code Virginia’s website, state-wide teacher training logistics, database systems, and outreach programs.
-Additionally, CJ Carnahan uses his art education skills, background in digital and fine arts-based approaches to art making in Code Virginia’s classrooms to support students in becoming autonomous and informed young adults.
+He helps create and maintain Code VA’s website, state-wide logistics, database systems, and outreach programs.
+Additionally, CJ Carnahan uses his art education skills, background in digital and fine arts-based approaches to art making in Code VA’s classrooms to support students in becoming autonomous and informed young adults.

 Bryan Wallace, Community Education Manager

-Bryan is a native of Birmingham, Ala.
-A recent transplant to Richmond, he earned his undergraduate degree from Morehouse College in Computer Science.
-He worked in private industry as a software engineer at IBM before returning to the University of Massachusetts Boston (UMASS Boston) to earn his masters degree in education – math-based curriculum and instruction through the Boston Teacher Residency program.
+Bryan is a native of Birmingham, AL. A recent transplant to Richmond, he earned his undergraduate degree from Morehouse College in Computer Science.
+He worked in the private industry as a software engineer at IBM before returning to the University of Massachusetts Boston (UMASS Boston) to earn his master’s degree in education – math-based curriculum and instruction through the Boston Teacher Residency program.
 He has over 10 years experience in education, formal and informal, as a classroom teacher, technology integrator/coach, teacher developer, and curriculum developer.
 He served with the several education projects including the SERP Institute at Harvard University as a teacher practitioner helping develop Word Generation, a program to use student discourse for interdisciplinary learning.
 He has a passion to see computer science education made available to all students.
 As Education Communities Manager, he helps to build and support education communities of practice around the computer science K12 education and implementation of Virginia CS standards statewide.
 He can easily be replaced by a volunteer and a roomba…its complicated!

 Our Board Members